Battle of the Forms Explained (Using a Few Short Words)

 If a contract isn’t formed under UCC 2-207(1) and (2), there still might be a contract

 Sometimes the writings of the parties don’t form a contract, but the parties act as if there were a contract.
 What happens then?
-For example, a buyer sends a purchase order that contains a “my terms only” provision and the seller responds with an acceptance containing the seller’s standard terms and conditions of sale, which of course differ in many respects from the purchase order terms and conditions.
-The acceptance is thus a counter offer, so it doesn’t form a contract.
+For example, a buyer sends a purchase order containing its standard terms, and the seller responds with an acceptance containing language that conditions acceptance on the buyer’s assent to the additional or different terms contained the seller’s standard terms and conditions of sale.
+The “acceptance” is thus a counteroffer, so it doesn’t form a contract.
 The seller ships the goods, however, and the buyer pays for them.
 Is there a contract?
 Yes.
 Although the writings themselves don’t form a contract, section 2-207(3) provides that a contract is still formed because the conduct of the buyer and seller recognizes the existence of a contract.

 The terms of contracts that are formed by conduct